tomideadeoye/merislabs-official/reference.md

 # 🌀 orion dev cycle: self-reinforcing circular workflow

-> a circular, agent-agnostic system to debug, build, test, reflect, and branch across llms and dev tools (cursor, notion, terminal, streamlit, web).
+> a circular, agent-agnostic system to debug, build, test, reflect, and branch across llms and dev tools (cursor, WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES, terminal, streamlit, web).

 ---